TheMarL0n/wheaterApp/README.md

 is the deployment of the application wich can be done automatic or manual

 ### Run the application
-For runiing the application in a development enviroment follow the next steps:
+For running the application in a development environment follow the next steps:

 1.Download the source code from the repository.